Y2Kiwy/Esercizi/P2/README.md

     - *!balance:x* Where x is the money amount you want to set balance **USE THIS CODE ONLY IF DB DO NOT EXIST (first time using the app)**
     - *!pdf:* That can generate a pdf file with all the transactions regitered
     - *!bug:x* Where x is the bug description, you can report bugs through this code

+**TO DO**
+1 - Create pdf in a more accesible location
+2 - Exclude first db row of 'transactions_history' table when creating pdf 3 - Fix cannot use colon for decimals when settings new balance

+4 - Make possible to choose location where to create the file